GPUOpen-Tools/radeon_gpu_detective/documentation/source/help_manual.rst

 * **API**: API (DirectX 12 or Vulkan) that was used by the crashing application.
 * **PDB files used [DX12 only]**: the list of PDB files that were used to generate the crash analysis summary report.
 * **Hardware Crash Analysis**: whether the Hardware Crash Analysis feature was enabled when the crash dump was captured.
+* **SGPR/VGPR collection**: whether SGPRs and VGPRs register collection was enabled when the crash dump was captured.

 System information
 """"""""""""""""""